 Member of: OECD, EU, WTO, NATO, IMF, Schengen area

-Source: Czech Statistical Office 2013, Czech Ministry of Finance, Czech National October 2013
+Source: Czech Statistical Office 2017 and 2018, Czech Ministry of Finance

 Political System and Foreign Relations

 The Czech Republic is a parliamentary democracy, with separate legislative, executive and judicial powers.
 The parliament has two chambers (Chamber of Deputies and the Senate).
-The president is elected by the Parliament for a five-year term.
-Milos Zeman was elected as the president of the Czech Republic on March 8, 2013.
+The president is elected by the people for a five-year term. : Milos Zeman was inaugurated as the president of the Czech Republic for the first time on 8 March, 2013 and again for his second term on 8 March 2018.
 The Prime Minister is appointed by the President, based on parliamentary election results.
 As the Czech Republic is a parliamentary democracy, the bulk of political power lies with the Prime Minister.